 Through consistent contributions and a relentless pursuit to reach an individual’s potential, Physical Education promotes an enjoyment of being active for all.
 It helps to develop self-esteem and self-confidence, encouraging a healthy and active lifestyle, and is crucial to the long-term physical and mental health of those involved.
 Physical Education has the potential to break gender stereotypes, and aids in the development of motor skills that can be transferred throughout our lives.

-The Autumn PE Medium Term Plans for KS 3 are available by clicking on the Year groups below.
+The PE Medium Term Plans for KS3 are available by clicking below:

 Mr B. Lawrence - Leader of PE

 Mr N. Weedon - Teacher of PE and Leader of PSHE & CIAG

 Mr S. Worne - Teacher of PE

 Further Information on Key Stage Four:

 Students have the option to take GCSE PE as well as follow a core PE pathway.
 The GCSE PE students who opt to follow the Pearson Edexcel course have 5 hours a week split between theory and practical lessons.
 Core PE is taught through “Key Concepts”.
 These are concepts that are sports specific, rather than focusing on one particular sport.
 Students will spend time learning how to “outwit opponents”, rather than just focusing on football.
 This therefore allows for much greater flexibility within the curriculum giving students a broader experience of sport and also ensuring activities such as: Flag American Football, Ultimate Frisbee, Softball and Golf are seen regularly in Key Stage 4 lessons.